DDT5/snip1155-reference-impl/README.md

 # Design decisions

 ## Reference implementation goals
-The SNIP1155 standards and reference implementation aims to provide developers with an additional option to use as a base contract for creating Secret Network tokens.
+The SNIP1155 standards and [reference implementation](https://github.com/DDT5/snip1155-reference-impl/) aims to provide developers with an additional option to use as a base contract for creating Secret Network tokens.
 The aim is to complement the existing SNIP20 and SNIP721 standards by offering a lean contract whose core architecture focuses on the ability to create and manage multiple token types.

 Non-goals include:
-* providing a feature-rich base contract that emcompasses both SNIP20 and SNIP721 functionality
+* providing a feature-rich base contract that encompasses both SNIP20 and SNIP721 functionality
 * superseding previous token standards
-* backward compatability with previous token standards, although [familiar](#familiar-interface) interfaces are used where possible
+* backward compatibility with previous token standards, although [familiar](#familiar-interface) interfaces are used where possible

 ## Starting from a blank slate
-The current Secret Network token standard reference implementations at the time of writing (particularly SNIP721) is feature-rich and implements many useful features beyond the base standards.
+The current Secret Network token standard reference implementations at the time of writing are feature-rich and implement many useful features beyond their base standards.
 This makes it possible to use one of these contracts as a starting point and add functionality in order to create the SNIP1155 reference implementation.

 However, the decision was to build the SNIP1155 reference implementation mostly from a blank slate.
 This creates a leaner contract with several advantages from a systems design point of view:
 * Mitigates code bloat.
 The SNIP1155 standard implementation generally aims to avoid implementing non-core features, and starting from a blank slate avoids adopting features from another standard that are not critical for SNIP1155.
 * Reduces surface area of attack and potential for bugs.
-* Offers developers an additional option to use as a base contract that is meaningfully different to existing templates, so developers can choose the reference architecture that most closely fits their requirements.
+* Offers developers an additional base contract option that is meaningfully different to existing templates, so developers can choose the architecture that most closely fits their requirements.
 * Allows SNIP1155 to follow an independent update cycle and its own development path, making it more responsive to feature requirements or changes to the network infrastructure that matter most to SNIP1155 use cases.

 The disadvantages of this design decision are:
-* No (full) backward compatability with SNIP20 or SNIP721
+* No (full) backward compatibility with SNIP20 or SNIP721
-* Requires more developer hours to create
+* Required more developer hours to create

 ## Permissionless design
 The standard implementations of both SNIP20 and SNIP721 (at the time of writing) are designed to have an admin with special rights.
 This can be a useful feature depending on the required use case, but has the downside of not being permissionless.